Entropy zero area preserving diffeomorphisms of $S^2$: Introduction and Statement of Results

-The sets in $\C$ are the generalizations of the closed orbits foliating $U$ in the special case that $F$ is the time one map of a flow.
-Of course in the general case $C \in \C$ can be considerably more complicated.
+The components $C$ of the level sets of $\rho_{f_c}$ in Theorem~\ref{thm: C(x)} are the generalizations of the closed orbits foliating $U$ in the special case that $F$ is the time one map of a flow.
+Of course in the general case $C $ can be considerably more complicated.
 The main example constructed in \cite{han:pseudo-circle} shows $C$ can be a pseudo-circle.
 It is also possible for $C$ to have interior.

 A heuristic picture of one possibility in the case that $\rho_f|_C$ is rational is an essential ``necklace'' in $U$ consisting of a periodic orbit of saddle periodic points each joined to the next by a stable manifold (which is the unstable manifold of the next) and by an unstable manifold (which is the stable manifold of the next).
 This pair, stable and unstable, bound a ``bead'', an open disk.
 The diffeomorphism $f$ permutes the beads and has a periodic orbit with one point in each bead.
 The set $C$ containing any $x$ in one of the beads will be the entire necklace.
 For such a $C$ there is an $n$ such that $f^n$ will fix each bead and each saddle point joining them.